aGnRechter22/RDA/README.md

 What to expect from me?

+UPDATE: STUDY RELATED DELAYS ARE HAPPENING SO IT MIGHT TAKE A WHILE BEFORE I PUBLISH A REFINED CODE

 - Winds module will come somewhere in 2 weeks or so This contains:
  - Filtered SFMR (removed flags in Fourier transformed data) data